 All Electrical Outlets

-Yes, a home inspection in Bloomfield HIlls does include electrical outlets, but not always all of them.
+Yes, a home inspection in Metro Detroit Michigan does include electrical outlets, but not always all of them.
 In general, what inspectors look at includes only those things that are easily observable and that they can easily access.
 So if there are electrical outlets behind heavy furniture, the inspector will probably not risk a back injury to look at them.
 In fact, it happens that inspectors don’t investigate an important item like an electrical panel if it is blocked by furniture or appliances.

 Wells and Septic Systems

-Typically, a home inspection for a Bloomfield HIlls property does not include swimming pools.
+Typically, a home inspection for a Metro Detroit Michigan property does not include swimming pools.
 The inspector may turn on pumps and heaters to see if they work, but, usually, the inspector does not evaluate the pool itself for, say, cracks and defects.
 If you want that done, you will have to hire a professional pool inspector at a cost of around $250.

 Ensuring Faultless Properties

-There are, then, quite a few things a home inspection won’t tell you about a Bloomfield HIlls property.
+There are, then, quite a few things a home inspection won’t tell you about a Metro Detroit Michigan property.
 That leaves you with two basic options: shell out a bunch of money for the extra inspections or work with a real estate agency known for sound, faultless properties.